alexey-v-paramonov/sc_website/content/en/docs/system/installation.md

 description: "Learn how to install the Streaming.Center Internet radio platform on a clean Linux server via SSH.
 Step-by-step guide with video, screenshots, and free installation support included."
 ---

-You can install our Streaming Platform on a virtual or any type of dedicated server that meets the [mininum requirements](/docs/system/system_requirements).
+You can install our Streaming Platform on a virtual or any type of dedicated server that meets the [minimum requirements](/docs/system/system_requirements).
 Installation is only possible on a clean server, you must have SSH access to the server.

 **Important**: if the procedure described below causes difficulties for you, you are afraid of breaking something or you do not have experience - no problem, just provide our specialists with access to the server during installation (you can change your passwords later) and we will perform the installation **free of charge**.